 The above disclosure has been reduced by a loss allowance of 1.5% per annum reflecting the Fund's expected loss from late or non-recovery of rents from tenants.
 This is based on fund information for the year to 31 March 2019.
-2017/18 figures have been restated to reflect this new requirement.
+2017/18 figures have not been restated.